liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/03-registering-a-service-provider.markdown

 [TOC levels=1-4]

-Setting up @product@ as a SAML Identity Provider is only useful if you can connect to one or more SAML Service Providers.
+Setting up @sharepoint@ as a SAML Identity Provider is only useful if you can connect to one or more SAML Service Providers.
 Navigate to the Service Provider Connections tab of the SAML Admin Control Panel entry and click the *Add Service Provider* button to add a SAML Service Provider.